senthilsns/DesignPattern3/README.md

          Flyweight is about sharing.
 It holds a pool to store objects.
          The client will reuse existing objects in the pool.

+3. Builder Pattern

+         The intent of the Builder design pattern is to separate the construction of a complex object from its representation.